Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181014.md

 _One or two sentences describing high level project status and progress._

 Goals for Week 7 of class:
-* Plan Sprint 3: determine which stories in the backlog to work in Sprint 3 and make assignments
+* Complete Sprint 2 tasks
-* Start working on Sprint 3 tasks
+* Start planning for Sprint 3 tasks

 ### Last week's activities by team member: